ToastedGMS/pet-front/README.md

 This is part of my portfolio as a full-stack developer aiming to:

-- Build realistic projects with a clean UI
+- Build realistic, production-like projects focused on clean UI and UX
-- Practice **TDD** and reusable component logic
+- Practice **TDD**, reusable component logic, and scalable architecture
-- Simulate building a real-world store with modern dev tools
+- Simulate the product design/dev process of a real-world e-commerce platform

 ---